-The application for dual degree with the College is now closed.
+The application for dual degree with the College is now open.
+All applications must be submitted no later than December 17, 2018.

 - Students who have been accepted to dual degree programs must complete 14 College courses outside the major, including courses for the Foundational Approaches, Sector Requirements and Free Electives.